AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingJuniorSeniorPlayTimeMaximizationEnsembleModel.md

 * Our Tabular (Junior) and Deep (Senior) Play Time Maximization Models will gather states and updates at the same time.

+* The junior model tends to learn very fast due to its tabular nature.
+Meanwhile, The senior model will learn complex patterns between states and actions.

 * Should the junior chooses "ConsultSenior" action, the senior will have a look at the states more closely and produce a more fine-grained action prediction.

 * The junior can choose to be more independent by setting the previous "ConsultSenior" action to whatever the senior's action have chosen.

+* Over time, should the junior is set to be independent, the junior will rely on senior less.
+This is because of no reward is being received through the "ConsultSenior" action and its associated states.

 ## Code